-Each of the eight transmit channel interrupts may be individually enabled by setting the corresponding bit in the transmit interrupt mask set register (TXINTMASKSET) to 1.
-Each of the eight transmit channel interrupts may be individually disabled by clearing the corresponding bit in the transmit interrupt mask clear register (TXINTMASKCLEAR) to 0.
-The raw and masked transmit interrupt status may be read from the transmit interrupt status (unmasked) register (TXINTSTATRAW) and the transmit interrupt status (masked) register (TXINTSTATMASKED), respectively.
+Each of the eight transmit channel interrupts may be individually enabled by setting the appropriate bit in the transmit interrupt mask set register (TXINTMASKSET) to 1.
+Each of the eight transmit channel interrupts may be individually disabled by clearing the appropriate bit by writing a 1 to the transmit interrupt mask clear register (TXINTMASKCLEAR).
+The raw and masked transmit interrupt status may be read by reading the transmit interrupt status (unmasked) register (TXINTSTATRAW) and the transmit interrupt status (masked) register (TXINTSTATMASKED), respectively.

-When the EMAC completes the transmission of a packet, the EMAC issues an interrupt to the CPU by writing the packet's last buffer descriptor address to the appropriate channel queue's transmit completion pointer located in the state RAM block.
+When the EMAC completes the transmission of a packet, the EMAC issues an interrupt to the CPU (via the EMAC control module) when it writes the packet's last buffer descriptor address to the appropriate channel queue's transmit completion pointer located in the state RAM block.
 The interrupt is generated by the write when enabled by the interrupt mask, regardless of the value written.